10 Water Heater Tips to Save Money and Energy

 2. Insulate Your Water Heater's Storage Tank

 Insulating your storage tank (whether it is electric, natural gas or oil) helps to reduce heat loss and prevents the unit from turning on as frequently.
 Be careful to follow the manufacturer’s recommendations which include not covering the heater’s thermostat, burner, and the top and bottom.
-Call us at Better Built Heating and Cooling for assistance in insulating your hot water tank.
+Contact us at Better Built Heating and Cooling for assistance in insulating your hot water tank.

 3. Install Heat Traps on Your Water Heater